Felipe7771/BritishScript-GB/SYNTAX.md

 ### 🧾 `Types of variables`

 #### 1. **'slave'**
-> No empire can sustain itself on its own; labor is always needed to operate materials, store resources, trade, etc. From this, the nomenclature of the person responsible for storing such resources was defined, **'slave'**, and this is the method for simple data storage:
+ No empire can sustain itself on its own; labor is always needed to operate materials, store resources, trade, etc. From this, the nomenclature of the person responsible for storing such resources was defined, **'slave'**, and this is the method for simple data storage:
-> Texts;
+ Texts;
-> Numbers:
+ Numbers:
-> Boolean;
+ Boolean.

->However, the empire also needs to order these slaves so that they store what we want correctly, using the **'do'** method, similar to '='.
+ However, the empire also needs to order these slaves so that they store what we want correctly, using the **'do'** method, similar to '='.

 ##### Structure of the method:
 > **slave** var_name **do** value

 ##### Examples:
 > **slave** name **do** "Elisabeth"

 > **slave** age **do** 98

 > **slave** alive **do** false

 ##### Summary: